 April 14, 2021 - Australia's Therapeutic Goods Administration (TGA) has granted a provisional determination to GlaxoSmithKline Australia Pty Ltd (GSK) concerning the monoclonal antibody treatment SOTROVIMAB (GSK4182136).
 The granting of an interim determination means that the TGA has decided that GSK can now apply for provisional registration for the Australian Register of Therapeutic Goods treatment.

 January 12, 2021 - Vir Biotechnology, Inc. and GlaxoSmithKline plc announced an agreement with the U.K.-based AGILE initiative to evaluate VIR-7832 in patients with mild to moderate COVID-19 in Phase 1b/2a clinical trial.
-VIR-7832 is a different neutralizing COVID-19 antibody that preclinical data suggests has two distinguishing properties: an enhanced ability to clear infected cells and the potential to enhance virus-specific T-cell function, which could help treat and/or prevent COVID-19 infection.
-This is the second monoclonal antibody from the Vir-GSK collaboration to be investigated as a potential COVID-19 treatment.
+VIR-7832 is a different neutralizing COVID-19 antibody that preclinical data suggests has two distinctive properties: an enhanced ability to clear infected cells and the potential to strengthen virus-specific T-cell function, which could help treat and/or prevent COVID-19 infection.

 October 8, 2020 - Study published by Nature: Fc-optimized antibodies elicit CD8 immunity to viral respiratory infection.

-October 6, 2020 - Vir Biotechnology and GSK announce the global expansion to Phase 3 of COMET-ICE study evaluating VIR-7831 to treat COVID-19.
-VIR-7831 (also known as GSK4182136) is a fully human anti-SARS-CoV-2 (Severe Acute Respiratory Syndrome coronavirus-2) monoclonal antibody that was selected based on its potential to neutralize the virus, kill infected cells, provide a high barrier to resistance, and achieve high concentrations in the lungs (one of the major sites of infection).
-Following a positive assessment of unblinded safety data from the lead-in portion of the trial by an Independent Data Monitoring Committee on September 30, 2020, the COMET-ICE registrational study will expand globally to additional North American sites in South America and Europe.
+October 6, 2020 - Vir Biotechnology and GSK announce the global expansion to Phase 3 of COMET-ICE study evaluating VIR-7831 to treat COVID-19 VIR-7831 (also known as GSK4182136) is a fully human anti-SARS-CoV-2 monoclonal antibody that was selected based on its potential to neutralize the virus, kill infected cells, provide a high barrier to resistance, and achieve high concentrations in the lungs.

 September 24, 2020 - RESEARCH ARTICLE: Ultrapotent human antibodies protect against the SARS-CoV-2 challenge via multiple mechanisms.